 Janessa Louise Roque, Philippines

-I am Janessa Louise Roque and I received the results of my Mombukagakusho Scholarship application as a Research Student in January 2019.
+I am Janessa Louise Roque, and I received the results of my Monbukagakusho Scholarship application as a Research Student in January of 2019.
 Scholars need to choose between flying to Japan for the April 2019 or October 2019 entry.
 I chose the latter.
-The scholarship I received was for one year and six months: six months of Japanese Preparatory Education (October 2019 to March 2020) at the Tokyo University of Foreign Studies and one year of research as a kenkyusei or Research Student of the Tokyo University of the Arts (April 2020 to March 2021).
+The scholarship I received was for one year and six months: six months of Japanese Preparatory Education (October 2019 to March 2020) at the Tokyo University of Foreign Studies and one year of research as a kenkyusei, or Research Student, of the Tokyo University of the Arts (April 2020 to March 2021).
 My field of research is in transnational collaboration in performing arts.

 By the end of September 2019, I flew to Japan to begin my six-month Japanese Preparatory Education at the Tokyo University of Foreign Studies.
-Note that by this time, even though I now have officially passed the master’s level entrance examination of my desired graduate school so I can be a master’s student by April 2020, my scholarship remains to be for a Research Student only.
-The scholarship period that they awarded me is still the same: it covers the six months of Preparatory Japanese Language Education and the one year Research Student proper, not the two years of graduate school for master’s level.
+Note that at this time, even though I now have officially passed the master’s level entrance examination of my desired graduate school so I can be a master’s student by April 2020, my scholarship had been for a Research Student only.
+The scholarship period that they awarded me was still the same: it covered the six months of Preparatory Japanese Language Education and the one year Research Student proper, not the two years of graduate school for master’s level.

 By December 2019, MEXT opened the application for the “Extension of the Scholarship Payment Period.”
-Here I had to report to MEXT that I have already passed the admissions procedure of my prospective graduate school and I am already eligible to enter my university as a Master’s student in April 2020, rather than a kenkyusei, and that I expect to finish my degree by March 2022 instead of finishing my kenkyusei by March 2021.
-Thus, I need to extend my scholarship.
-The results of the application for the Extension of Scholarship are usually released by the end of February 2020 and I finally enrolled as a Masters Student in April 2020.
+Here I had to report to MEXT that I have already passed the admissions procedure of my prospective graduate school, am already eligible to enter my university as a Master’s student in April 2020, rather than a kenkyusei, and expect to finish my degree by March 2022 instead of finishing my kenkyusei by March 2021.
+Thus, I needed to extend my scholarship.
+The results of the application for the Extension of Scholarship were released by the end of February 2020 and I finally enrolled as a Masters Student in April 2020.

 Ekaterina Kuzmina, Russia